One could very well argue that what I was doing on a night like this was... Immoral, at best...

 I watched myself through the mirror's reflection.

-Just a few hours ago, this place looked, sounded, and reeked of compelled delight.
+My eyes lazily scanned the room.
+A few hours ago, this place looked, sounded, and reeked of compelled delight.

 What the fuck was I thinking...?